JeremyLoh/OverTheWire/README.md

 A program is running automatically at regular intervals from `cron`, the time-based job scheduler.
 Look in `/etc/cron.d/` for the configuration and see what command is being executed.

+### Level 22

+A program is running automatically at regular intervals from `cron`, the time-based job scheduler.
+Look in `/etc/cron.d/` for the configuration and see what command is being executed.

+NOTE: Looking at shell scripts written by other people is a very useful skill.
+The script for this level is intentionally made easy to read.
+If you are having problems understanding what it does, try executing it to see the debug information it prints.

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)